microsoft/playwright-testing-service/README.md

 ## Confirm access to the private preview

-> [!NOTE]
-> This is a temporary step during the private preview.

-While we're in private preview, you'll need to follow a few one-off steps in this guide: [Enable your Azure subscription for Microsoft Playwright Testing](./docs/onboard-subscription.md)
+While we're in private preview, you'll need to temporarily follow a few one-off steps in this guide: [Enable your Azure subscription for Microsoft Playwright Testing](./docs/onboard-subscription.md)

 ## Create a Workspace